 Organic food is produced without the use of toxic pesticides containing heavy metals, insecticides, growth hormones and antibiotics.

-The organic food does not contain chemical preservatives or genetically modified organisms.
+The organic food does not contain chemical preservatives or genetically modified organisms or genetically edited DNA.

 If a food product is labelled as organic, then its cultivation or raising in the case of animals should be following certain farming standards and methods.

 The appropriate application of these farming standards is checked yearly by auditing bodies and a certification is awarded to the farmer or grower.

 Only then the farmer can use the word ’organic’ on the product label.

 This is materialised by placing the Organic Leaf logo made by stars on the packaging as shown below along with a code related to certification body in the corresponding country.

 According to the European Union legislation, the aim of organic food production is to use practices and methods of farming which protect the environment: soil, water, plants and animals.